hindu-comm/weblogs/manasataramgini/2005/04/2005-04-22_madanotsava-and-military-movements.md

 prati spasho vi sR^ija tUrNitamo bhavA pAyur visho asyA adabdhaH \|
 yo no dUre aghashaMso yo anty agne mAkiSh Te vyathir A dadharShIt \|\|

-Dispath your spies forward, the fast moving one, being undeceived, the guardian of this people \[the Aryas\].
+Dispatch your spies forward, the fast moving one, being undeceived, the guardian of this people \[the Aryas\].
 From him who, near or far, is bent on evil, O agni let no trouble sent over overcome us.

 ud agne tiShTha praty A tanuShva ny amitrAM oShatAt tigmahete \|
 yo no arAtiM samidhAna chakre nIchA taM dhakShy atasaM na shuShkam \|\|